-Where the College is considering a non-statutory/non-contractual payment of £50,000 or more, Department for Education's prior approval must be obtained.
+Where the College is considering a non-statutory/non-contractual payment of £50,000 or more, DfE's prior approval must be obtained.

-Department for Education approval must always be sought for all ex-gratia payments, extra-contractual payments, and extra-statutory and extra-regulatory payments (as defined by DfE).
+DfE approval must always be sought for all ex-gratia payments, extra-contractual payments, and extra-statutory and extra-regulatory payments (as defined by DfE).

-Where the College plans to make special severance payments, non-statutory/non-contractual compensation payments but it falls below the above approval limits, Department for Education expects colleges to have a business case in line with the point listed above.
+Where the College plans to make special severance payments, non-statutory/non-contractual compensation payments but it falls below the above approval limits, DfE expects colleges to have a business case in line with the point listed above.
 Staff pay controls

-Department for Education/ESFA approval must be sought when an appointment will attract:
+DfE approval must be sought when an appointment will attract: